Skip to main content

 • “You have to take your little van over to random points of interest around the map, run around them to 'loot' a random pitiful amount of resources, and when you complete enough of it you get your one research point; the points of interest are repetitive, and it feels tedious to say the least.”

-The game's optimization is a significant concern, with players reporting consistent performance issues, particularly at around 30fps on low settings, especially during high population scenarios.
-While minor loading performance issues and bugs exist, there are hopes for improvements in future updates, as the game does not appear graphically demanding.
-Overall, optimization needs considerable attention to enhance the gameplay experience.
+The game's optimization is a significant concern, with players reporting consistent performance issues, including low frame rates around 30fps even on the lowest settings, particularly when managing multiple zones and high populations.
+While some minor loading performance issues exist, there are no major crashes or freezes.
+Overall, players hope for improvements in optimization and bug fixes in future updates to enhance the gameplay experience.

 • “Right now it has some minor issues concerning loading performance, but I discovered nothing major yet.”